Procore Technologies, Inc. research snapshot

 Business essence

-Procore is paid by construction companies to manage their projects, financials, workforce, and quality in a single cloud platform.
-Customers pay recurring subscription fees based on project volume and user count, creating predictable revenue with high gross margins near 80%.
+Procore is paid by construction companies to manage projects, financials, workforce, quality, and safety in a single cloud platform.
+Revenue is recurring subscription based on project volume and users, with about 80% GAAP gross margin, 95% gross revenue retention, and a growing base of customers paying over $100,000 annually.

 Moat